Install uv

 Add dependencies:

-# Add runtime dependencies
+# Runtime dependencies

 uv add pandas requests

-# Add development dependencies
+# Development dependencies

 uv add pytest ruff --dev